Media Training + Martial Arts: Secrets to Become A Media Star

 CK: Yeah to be totally relaxed doing our podcast.
 So my guests can co-create beautiful content to inspire all my listeners.

 Susan: Great I don’t know how I inspire people with just who I am with my words, with my playfulness.
-With my beingness I only know that I connect to people deeply and they connect baCK to me.
+With my beingness I only know that I connect to people deeply and they connect back to me.
 And that brings me joy and it brings me more of everything I want.
 I only know that it is so now and I’m grateful and fulfilled.
 If you want to add in another you can and you can say I don’t know how.
 And then say a command that you wish.

 CK: I don’t know how to be totally present and just enjoy the moment with all of my guests.
 To inspire everyone who is hungry for what we’re co-creating what we have collected over the years.